 Trusts can be a useful tool for estate planning when you want to leave specific instructions about how your assets should be managed during your lifetime and beyond.
 Part of creating a trust means naming a trustee who’s responsible for overseeing the assets in the trust on behalf of your named beneficiaries.
 But can a trustee withdraw money from a trust?
 Yes, but there are rules they’re required to follow.

-A financial advisor can help you create an estate plan for your family’s needs and goals.
+A financial advisor can potentially help you create an estate plan based on your family’s needs and goals.

 What Is a Trust and How Does It Work?